Introduction

 The disadvantages of the Spiral Software Development Life Cycle Model are as follows:

-- End of the project may not be known early.
+• The end of the project may not be known early.

-- Not suitable for small or low risk projects and could be expensive for small projects.
+• Not suitable for small or low-risk projects and could be expensive for small projects.

 V-Model – Design